andis-spr/fzf-bookmarks/README.md

 ## How do I run this?

+1. Clone the repository by issuing `git clone git@github.com:andis-spr/fzf-bookmarks.git`

+or

+download and extract the <a href="https://github.com/andis-spr/fzf-bookmarks/archive/master.zip">zip archive</a>.

+2. Make sure your system has the <a href="/#requirements">required packages</a> installed.,

+3. Rename `./bookmarks.txt.example` to `bookmarks.txt` or make your own.

+### On Windows

-On Windows simply execute the `start.bat` file.
+3. Run `start.bat` file.

+### On macOS or Linux:

-On macOS and Linux you first have to set `start.sh` as executable program by issuing command `chmod +x ./start.sh`, then you can launch it with `./start.sh`.
+3. Set `start.sh` as executable program by running `chmod +x ./start.sh` in fzf-bookmarks directory.
+4. Run `./start.sh` file.

+## Tips and tricks

 ### Command line parameters

-Launch files `./start.{script-ext.}` accept a bookmarks file path parameter, e.g.
+Launch files `./start.{script-ext.}` accept an optional bookmarks file path parameter, e.g.

-`start.sh ~/myfiles/bookmarks` or `start.bat "C:/myfiles/bookmarks"` (path forward-slashes in both cases).
+`start.sh ~/myfiles/bookmarks` or `start.bat "C:/myfiles/bookmarks"` (forward-slashes in both cases).

-This allows having different aliases or shortcuts for different bookmark files.
+This allows setting up different aliases/shortcuts/button etc. for different bookmark files.

 ### Windows taskbar shortcut